What is End-to-End Encryption?

 E2EE vs Other Types of Encryption

-- Transport Layer Security (TLS) encrypts data between two points -- for example, between your browser and a website.
-However, the server at the other end decrypts the data, processes it, and may re-encrypt it before forwarding it.
-The data exists in an unencrypted state at the server, which means the server operator can access it
+• Transport Layer Security (TLS) encrypts the link between two points — your browser and a website, say.
+But the server at the other end decrypts the data, does something with it, and may re-encrypt it before sending it on.
+There's a moment, on the server, where the data exists in plaintext.
+Whoever runs that server can see it.

 Why E2EE Matters for Businesses

-For businesses handling sensitive information -- particularly payment card data -- end-to-end encryption provides the strongest possible protection against data theft during transmission.
-If card data is encrypted at the point of capture and only decrypted at the payment processor's secure environment, the business's own systems never handle readable card data.
+For anyone handling card data, E2EE is the strongest protection available for data in transit.
+Encrypt the card at the point of capture, decrypt only at the payment processor's secure environment, and your own systems never see a readable card number.
+That's the entire promise.

 E2EE in Telephone Payments